Faizanf33/print-data-source/README.md

 - pyPrint Program is designed for specific type of data
 - still needs improvements, fixes
 - gui designed for Windows-OS (may not work properly on other OS)
-- find pyPrint.exe on [here](https://github.com/Faizanf33/print-data)
+- find pyPrint.exe on [here](https://github.com/Faizanf33/print-data) or [Download](https://github.com/Faizanf33/print-data/archive/master.zip)
 ## Prerequisites

 Check [requirements.txt](https://github.com/Faizanf33/print-data-source/blob/master/requirements.txt) for the prerequisites packages.
 You can install requirment package using following command: